 ____________________________

-c.
-Entirety and Relationship.
+(c) Entirety and Relationship.
 This Agreement constitutes the entire agreement of the Parties related to the provision of compression services by Contractor to Customer (the "Subject Matter").
 There are no prior or contemporaneous agreements or representations (whether oral or written) affecting the Subject Matter other than those herein expressed.
 This Agreement is not intended to create, and shall not be construed to create, a relationship of partnership, joint venturers, or an association for profit between the Parties.

-d.
-Conflicts.
+(d) Conflicts.
 In the case of conflict between provisions found in this Agreement and those listed in any Schedule, the provisions on the applicable Schedule shall prevail.

-e.
-Schedules.
+(e) Schedules.
 The Parties may enter into any form of Schedule to which they mutually agree by the execution thereof, upon which any such Schedule shall become a part hereof.
 The Parties agree to amend the applicable Schedules to reflect any Repairs or Replacements, including any additions or removal of Assets, and Exchange Assets as contemplated in Sections 8 and 12 hereof.

-f.
-Other.
+(f) Other.
 The provisions of this Agreement shall not impart rights enforceable by any person, firm or organization not a Party or not bound as a Party, or not a permitted successor or assignee of a Party bound to this Agreement.
 The headings used herein are for convenience and reference purposes only.

-g.
-Definitions and Counterparts.
+(g) Definitions and Counterparts.
 All capitalized terms utilized in the Schedules, or any notices or communications hereunder, shall have the same meanings as set forth in this Agreement unless otherwise provided in the Schedule or other notice or communication.
 This Agreement may be executed in any number of counterparts, each of which shall be deemed to be an original and need not be signed by more than one of the Parties and all of which shall constitute one and the same agreement.

-h.
-Timelines.
+(h) Timelines.
 Notwithstanding anything herein to the contrary, in the event the FERC has jurisdiction over an event stated herein and on exercise of such jurisdiction causes a described timeline to not be met, then such timeline shall be extended consistent with such FERC action to allow performance hereunder by the parties.

 This Agreement is executed by each Party effective as of this ____ day of ____________, 1999.